theeugenechong/tp/docs/DeveloperGuide.md

 ### Interacting with forum

-The folloing sequence diagram shows 3 operations with forum. `addPost`, `commentPost` and `deletePost`.
+The following sequence diagram shows 3 operations with forum. `addPost`, `commentPost` and `deletePost`.

 + For adding a post, `ForumManager` will create a new `ForumPost` object and store its username and content.